kingwhyguy2014/birb-os/README.md

 # birb-os
-you need the html to use birb os new update the fun update games more wallpapers and game maker
+you need the html to use birb os new update now you can birb anywhere